Ralph Beaumont: Political career

 He stood unsuccessfully for Cannock in 1929.
 Beaumont entered the British House of Commons in 1931, sitting as a Member of Parliament (MP) for Portsmouth Central until the war's end in 1945.
 During this time he was appointed Parliamentary Private Secretary to the Postmaster-General in 1935, a post he held until 1940, and to the Secretary of State for War in 1942 until his defeat in the general election three years later.

+Post political career

 From 1952, he worked as a Development Commissioner.

 Beaumont was nominated High Sheriff of Montgomeryshire in 1957, representing the county also as justice of the peace.
 He was chairman of the Montgomeryshire County Agriculture Executive Committee and served as a member of the Council on Tribunals from 1958.
 Having been previously a deputy lieutenant, he became Vice Lord Lieutenant of Montgomeryshire in 1962 until his death in 1977.
 Beaumont was awarded a Commander of the Order of the British Empire in the New Year's Honours 1967.

-Family
+Personal life

 On 22 March 1926, he married Helena Mary Christine Wray, younger daughter of Brigadier Cecil Wray, at St George's, Hanover Square, and had by her three children.
 Beaumont's wife died in 1962 and he survived her until 1977; he was buried at St Peter's Church, Machynlleth.
 His older son was the Rhodesian politician John Ralph Beaumont.